Testing Independent Research Paper Topics

 4) Why are the issues and/or concepts considered important?

-5) Are those journals available to you, at the Julia Rogers Library, online, or within convenient driving distance?
+5) Are those journals available to you, at the Goucher Library, either in print or online, by Interlibrary Loan, or at another college or university library within convenient driving distance?

 If the answer to the first is sufficiently precise, and if you can explain lucidly the answers to the third and fourth questions, and if the answer to the fifth question is yes, the topic probably will work.
 If not, move on to your second or third choice, perhaps changing disciplines to one whose theory and terms of art you know better, and/or one whose journals are more readily available to you from campus.
 Successful research projects combine the researcher's active curiosity with reasonable caution for what resources must be available if the project is to be completed by its deadline (see syllabus!).